Unpacking TRSL's Q1 FY26: Is This Indian Railways Super-Grower Still On Track?

 Passenger Rolling Stock 77.43 60.86 27.23% 88.38 -12.39%

 The numbers clearly show the impact: Freight revenue plunged by over 28% YoY and 34% QoQ.
 This was directly correlated with a drop in Wagons Dispatched to 1,628 units in Q1 FY26, down from 2,073 units in Q1 FY25 and 2,455 units in Q4 FY25.
-This indicates a volume-driven decline in the freight segment.
+This indicates a volume-driven decline in the freight segment, confirming the management’s explanation.

 However, the Passenger Rolling Stock segment tells a different story.
 It clocked a healthy 27.23% YoY revenue growth, despite a QoQ dip.
-While Metro Coach dispatches were down (3 units in Q1 FY26 vs. 176 in Q4 FY25), the significant ramp-up in Traction Motors & Converters sales (300 units in Q1 FY26 vs. 6 in Q4 FY25) indicates a shift in product mix and a move towards higher-value components within this segment.
-This is a positive change, showing the company’s ability to diversify revenue streams.
+While Metro Coach dispatches were lower in Q1 FY26 (9 units vs. 78 in Q4 FY25), the significant ramp-up in Traction Motors & Converters sales to 300 units in Q1 FY26 (from 176 in Q1 FY25) indicates a positive shift in product mix towards higher-value components and a growing competency in this area.

-Management has guided that the wheelset supply issue has since normalized and expressed confidence in recovering the lost production to align with FY25 wagon deliveries (9,431 wagons).
-For the passenger segment, the target is ambitious: ~120 coaches in FY26 (a significant jump from 12 coaches in FY25) and 450 traction motors per quarter by Q4 FY26.
+Management has guided that the wheelset supply issue has since normalized and expressed confidence in recovering the lost production in the balance quarters of FY26 to align with the 9,431 wagons delivered in FY25.
+For the passenger segment, the targets are ambitious: ~120 coaches in FY26 (a significant jump from 12 coaches in FY25) and 450 traction motors per quarter by Q4 FY26.
 This aggressive guidance for the passenger segment signals strong future sales growth, aligning with what markets like to see from a fast-growing company.

 Earnings Analysis: Margins Holding Up, But Bottom Line Takes a Hit